UPPMAX/HPC-python/docs/batch.rst

             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5 and compatible SciPy-bundle
+            # Load any modules you need, here for Python/3.10.4 and compatible SciPy-bundle
-            module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05
+            module load GCCcore/11.3.0 OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05 matplotlib/3.5.2

             # Activate your virtual environment.
             # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment